Our Products

 Road maintenance trucks, rail grinding vehicles, emergency utility repair rigs.
 Bounced around on bad roads, started cold in January, run flat out in August, stored wet over winter.

 Vane compressors tolerate this because there is so little to break.
 Rotor, vanes, bearings, seals.
-No precision rotor-pair meshing that goes out of alignment when the truck hits a pothole.

 Textiles